 Enter the password for corp\server_admin: Attempting to start C:\Windows\system32\notepad.exe C:\ps\region.txt as user "corp\server_admin " ...

-Sometimes you need to run a program as a domain user from a computer that is not joined to the AD domain.
-In this case, you need to use the following command (It is assumed that the DNS server specified in your computer’s network settings can resolve this domain name):
+Sometimes you need to run a program as a domain user from a computer that is not joined to the Active Directory domain.
+In this case, you need to use the following command (it is assumed that the DNS server that can resolve this domain is specified in the network settings of your computer):

 runas /netonly /user:contoso\bmorgan cmd.exe

-If you don’t want to load user profile when starting the program as different user, use the /noprofile parameter.
-This allows the application to launch much faster, but may cause incorrect operation of programs that store app data in the user’s profile.
+If you don’t want to load the user profile when starting the program as a different user, use the /noprofile parameter.
+In this case, the application starts much faster but may cause incorrect operation of programs that store data in the user’s profile.

 How to Use RunAs Without Password Prompt?